Weznoe/aws-devops/README.md

 1. Visit the IP and verify the app shows `Version 2.0`.

 ### Cleanup
+1. `helm uninstall events-app`
+    1. If you want to reinstall events-app, you'll need to clean up the PVCs backing mariadb.
-When you're all done, clean up your VM you created in [Environment](#environment).
+1. When you're all done, clean up your VM you created in [Environment](#environment) (if necessary):
     1. Navigate to the EC2 service.
     1. Click the `Instances` link on the left.
     1. Find your active VM and select it.
     1. Select `Instance State` and then `Terminate (delete) instance`
     1. In the confirmation dialog, select `Terminate (delete)`.